 Each year The SWAN Scholarship is awarded to women working or residing in Skagit County who hold an Associates, Bachelors, Masters or PhD Degree and are pursuing an enhanced standing or competence in their businesses or professions.
-SWAN’s goal is to award up to $1000 to one or more recipients in 2017.
+SWAN’s goal is to award up to $1000 to one or more recipients each year.

 An application may be made by any woman who:

 · Holds an Associates, Bachelors, Masters or PhD Degree from an accredited college or university

 · Is pursuing an enhanced standing or competence in her business or profession.